Netcracker/KubeMarine/documentation/Installation.md

 dnf -y --refresh install containerd dnf -y --refresh install podman
 ```
+After the successful execution of the commands .
+It is necessary to complete the installation by excluding the **prepare.cri.install** task.
 **Preconfigured**
 * SSHD running on each VM via port 22.
 * User with sudo and no-require-tty parameter in sudoers file.